lightning/bolts/02-peer-protocol.md

 chances of three reorganizations in which the other node wins all of them is low for `R` of 2 or more.
-Since high fees are used (and HTLC spends can use almost arbitrary fees), `S` should be small; although, given that block times are irregular and empty blocks still occur, `S = 2` should be considered a minimum.
+Since high fees are used (and HTLC spends can use almost arbitrary fees), `S` should be small; although, given that block times are irregular and empty blocks still occur, `S=2` should be considered a minimum.
 Similarly, the grace period `G` can be low (1 or 2), as nodes are required to timeout or fulfill as soon as possible; but if `G` is too low it increases the risk of unnecessary channel closure due to networking delays.